Activities

 April 2024 presenter Stephanie Fischer

-Our April 20, 2024 general meeting featured guest speaker Stephanie Fischer who discussed the Capitol Theatre's work and community contributions, as well as her experiences as Executive Director.
+Our April 20, 2024 guest speaker Stephanie Fischer discussed the Capitol Theatre's work and community contributions, as well as her experiences as Executive Director.

 February 2024 presenter Joanne Siderius

-Our Feb 17, 2024 general meeting featured guest speaker Joanne Siderius, Senior Naturalist at Kokanee Creek Nature Centre who engaged us with local wildlife issues, videos and photos.
+Our Feb 17, 2024 guest speaker Joanne Siderius, Senior Naturalist at Kokanee Creek Nature Centre engaged us with local wildlife issues, videos and photos.

 Violence Against Women in Politics workshop 2023